RAHULTHIRUTHINMEL/K8-s_RBAC/README.md

 ---continued.

+in the second part we have modified the 05-rbac.....yaml to create our custom cluster role and cluster role binding.

+that might be deprecated in the newly committed file.

+for insights watch this video https://www.youtube.com/watch?v=hWj4y3Ok9Tg&t=321s

 ## API Calls

 Here are commands that you can use to add grades to the Grade Submission API. **Windows Users should use Git Bash**.